unoplatform/uno/doc/articles/getting-started/counterapp/include-mainwindow.md

 Before proceeding, you should select a target platform and run the application.
-Follow these links for more information on debugging an application for [Visual Studio](xref:Uno.GettingStarted.CreateAnApp.VS2022), [Visual Studio Code](xref:Uno.GettingStarted.CreateAnApp.VSCode) or [Rider](xref:Uno.GettingStarted.CreateAnApp.Rider).
+For more information on debugging an application, see for [Visual Studio](xref:Uno.GettingStarted.CreateAnApp.VS2022), [Visual Studio Code](xref:Uno.GettingStarted.CreateAnApp.VSCode), or [Rider](xref:Uno.GettingStarted.CreateAnApp.Rider).

 ## MainWindow and MainPage